-In 2019–20, Indigenous Australians were 2.9 times as likely as non-Indigenous Australians to be hospitalised due to a thermal injury (Table 4).
-Deaths are not presented here due to the small number.
+In 2020–21, Indigenous Australians were 2.8 times as likely as non-Indigenous Australians to be hospitalised due to a thermal injury (Table 4).
+Deaths are not compared here due to the small number of cases.

-The visualisation features a column graph for hospitalisations.
+Column graph for hospitalisations.
 The columns represent data for Indigenous and non-Indigenous Australians by 6 life-stage age groups.
-The reader can select to display age-specific rate per 100,000 population or number.
-The reader can also select to display data for persons, males or females.
+The reader can choose to display rate per 100,000 population or number.
+The reader can also choose to display data for persons, males, or females.

 For more detail, see Data tables A4–A6 and D4–D8.

-Deaths data are not presented because of small numbers.
+Deaths data are not compared here because of small numbers.

 Note: Rates are age-standardised per 100,000 population.

-In 2019–20, the age-specific rate for thermal injury hospitalisations by remoteness area was highest for children aged 0–4 living in Very remote areas (Figure 5).
+In 2020–21, when comparing remoteness areas, the rate of hospitalisation for thermal injuries was highest for children aged 0–4 living in Very remote areas (Figure 6).

-The visualisation features a column graph for hospitalisations.
+Column graph for hospitalisations.
 The columns represent data for each of the 5 remoteness categories by 6 life-stage age groups.
-The reader can select to display age-specific rate per 100,000 population or number.
-The reader can also select to display data for persons, males or females.
+The reader can choose to display rate per 100,000 population or number.
+The reader can also choose to display data for persons, males, or females.